Psychological, Emotional and Mental Wellbeing

-Millie and Darcie have worked at the University for the past five years.
+Millie and Darcie have worked at the University since 2016.
 They were puppies when they first joined the team and have undergone obedience training and behavioural training so they know how to conduct themselves with staff and students.
 They are both Cockapoo’s who love cuddles and being with people.
-They are notorious for suffering separation anxiety which makes them the perfect therapy dog.
+They are notorious for suffering separation anxiety which makes them the perfect wellbeing dog.
 Cockapoos are hypo-allergenic meaning that they do not shed their fur due to the tightness of their curls.
 Both dogs like to meet new people and enjoy socialisation with students.

 Tips for staying mentally well